Frequently Asked Questions

 ☥) How do you pronounce Ancient Egyptian?

 That's a very good question and a very complicated one to answer simply.
 Let me try and break it down though.
 The truth is it takes years just like with any second language you learn, to be comfortable enough to understand the complexities of a "Dead Language" and of the reconstruction of the pronunciation.
 Coptic is the last evolutionary step in the Ancient Egyptian Language and is still spoken today.
-However being a combo of Late Kingdom/ Demotic Egyptian and Greek.
+However being a combo of Late Kingdom/ Demotic Egyptian and Greek it isn't exact.
 Scholars still argue on the accent even to this day and there are a few books that can be found on the different accents.
 Certainly there is scholars who have dedicated their lives and studies to this very subject such as Antonio Loprieno, James P. Allen and Jaroslav Černý.
 Yes Coptic is still spoken, many priests in the Coptic church still sing in the language and do prayers in it.
 I will warn you now though, learning the Ancient Egyptian Language is not going to be easy.
 A lot of it is just putting in the time and effort studying, lots and lots of studying.
 There is also a lot of people who are uneducated and will lead you astray or even outright spread incorrect information on the Ancient Egyptian Language.
 Yes we have some concept of how the language is spoken.
-Don't go straight to how it's spoken until you have learned the base alphabet first then biliterals, triliterals and take a look at phonology & phonetics.
-After you feel you are comfortable and familiar enough with understanding the Glyphs and MDC then move on to the etymology of the language.
+Don't go straight to how it's spoken until you have learned the base alphabet first then biliterals, triliterals and take a look at ABC's phonetics.
+After you feel you are comfortable and familiar enough with understanding the Glyphs and MDC (Manuel de Codage) then move on to the etymology of the language.
 Which is where you will learn how the language can be reconstruct.
 There is a lot of different Coptic dialects such as the main Upper (Sahidic) and Lower Egyptian (Bohairic) dialects.
 As you start to familiarize yourself with Coptic you will get a better understanding on how the vowels work in the language.
 Also check out I heard most of the time Egyptologists just added (e)'s in between constants to make it easier to pronounce for more info.

 ☥) Is it true Ancient Egyptian does not have vowels?